 The aim of this course is to introduce the student to a selection of advanced topics in mathematics.
 The modules offered are the same as those for MAM3000W.
 A second-year module may be selected with the course co-ordinator's approval.
 MAM3001W is a third-year senior course for students selecting four modules which do not satisfy the requirements for the major course MAM3000W.
-No project is required for this course.
 Refer to the MAM3000W course outline for the module details.